-Using a primer is a great idea for oily skin as it gets your face ready to accept the foundation.
+Using a face primer is a great idea for oily skin as it gets your skin ready to accept the foundation.

 You will need to make sure the primer you choose is specifically designed for your skin type.
 This may be labeled as “shine control” or something along those lines.

 Make sure you are using a clean brush (or hands) and begin applying the primer.